BaggelMC/BuildMC-Rules/README.md

 1. Create a branch or fork.
 2. Edit the relevant Markdown file.
 3. Submit a pull request for review.
-4. Once approved, merge into `main`.
+4. Once approved, merge into `master`.

 > ⚠️ Only team members should edit these files directly.